akshay-nm/confetch/README.md

 ## tldr;

 This is a wrapper over `window.fetch`.
-Go through [https://github.com/akshay-nm/confetch-example](https://github.com/akshay-nm/confetch-example) for more details.
+Go through [https://github.com/akshay-nm/confetch-example](https://github.com/akshay-nm/confetch-example) and [Confetch manual](https://akshay-nm.github.io/confetch) for more details.

 This package also has a default `responseHandler` which you can use.
 The `responseHandler` just resolves the `res.json()` promise if possible, otherwise throws the errors based on statusCodes.
 You can pass the errors as an object.